 When my husband and I struggled with infertility, it was very dark and very, very hard to see clearly.
 We didn’t see much more than what was in front of us, which was heartache, pain, and suffering; and the fear of never becoming a parent.
 The scariest place I had been.

-In October 2014, after 2 years of trying to build our family and a very clear sign from God, we decided it was time to move on with adoption.
-It then became about wanting to be parents, not about it needing to be our DNA in order to become parents.
+In October 2014, after 2 years of trying to build our family and a very clear sign from God, we decided to move forward with adoption.
+Our outlook on our road to parenthood became about wanting to be parents, not how we got there.
+It no longer needed to be about DNA, it became just about wanting to be parents.

 Samuel is Born.